Sri Vikrama Rajasinha: Internal conflict

 Ehelepola fled to British-controlled territory, where he persuaded the British that Sri Vikrama Rajasinha's tyranny deserved a military intervention.
 The pretext was provided by the seizure of a number of British merchants, who were detained on suspicion of spying and were tortured, killing several of them.
-An invasion was duly mounted and advanced to Kandy without resistance, reaching the city on February 10, 1815.
-On March 2, the Kingdom was ceded to the British under a treaty called the Kandyan Convention.
+An invasion was duly mounted and advanced to Kandy without resistance, reaching the city on 10 February 1815.
+On 2 March, the Kingdom was ceded to the British under a treaty called the Kandyan Convention.

 Regarding the King's reign, the historian Louis Edmund Blaze states that "He was not as ardent a patriot as his immediate successors; nor did he show those mental and moral qualities which enabled former Kings to hold their own against rebellion and invasion.
 To say he was cruel does not mean much, for cruel Kings and nobles were not rare in those days; and it is questionable whether all the cruel deeds attributed to Sri Vickrama Rajasinha were of his own devising or done by his authority.
 It might be more fair to regard him as a weak tool in the hands of designing chiefs than as the monster of cruelty, which it is an idle fashion with some writers to call him.
 He did a lot to beautify his capital.
 The lake and the Octagon in Kandy have always been considered the work of the King."

 Death

-On March 2, 1815, the Kingdom was ceded to Britain and Sri Vikrama Rajasinha was deposed and taken as a royal prisoner by the British to Vellore Fort in southern India.
+On 2 March 1815, the Kingdom was ceded to Britain and Sri Vikrama Rajasinha was deposed and taken as a royal prisoner by the British to Vellore Fort in southern India.
 He lived on a small allowance given to him with his two queens by the British colonial administration.
-He died of dropsy on January 30, 1832, aged 52 years.
+He died of dropsy on 30 January 1832, aged 52 years.

 His death anniversary has been commemorated as Guru Pooja by descendants at Muthu Mandabam, Vellore, Tamil Nadu, India, since 2011.